AndersDeath/holy-theory/content/all.md

 If you click the button with the id "child," you might expect only "Child element clicked" to be logged.
 However, due to event bubbling, both messages will be logged because the click event bubbles up from the child element to its parent.

 In the example above, `event.stopPropagation()` is used to stop the event from further propagation, preventing it from reaching the parent element.
 Without this line, the event would continue to bubble up to the parent element, triggering its event handler as well.
 This can be useful in certain cases, but it's important to understand event bubbling to control how events propagate through the DOM tree.### What is the difference between Call and Apply?
+# What is the difference between Call and Apply?

 `call()` and `apply()` are two methods in JavaScript that allow you to invoke a function with a specified `this` value and arguments.
 They are similar in purpose but differ in how they accept arguments.